 All of these natural environments are the perfect setting for bird watching.

-You can also follow the marked route around all the key villages in the Coffee Region Cultural Landscape.
-Why not start out at Quimbaya?
-This is home to the "Aldea del Artesano" (our artisan village), where you can learn about the arts and crafts made from the "guadua" bamboo plant and other typical local materials.
+The Coffee Cultural Landscape of Colombia offers a marked route around all its key villages.
+Why not start at Quimbaya?
+This is home to the aldea del artesano (artisan village), where you can learn about handicrafts made from the guadua bamboo plant and other local materials.

-After that, you'll arrive at Salento, a heritage town characterized by its incredibly pretty and colorful traditional architecture.
+After that, travel to Salento, a heritage town characterized by its pretty and colorful traditional architecture.

-Another place to visit while you're here is Santa Rosa de Cabal, a district of Risaralda, famous for being the entrance point to the Los Nevados National Natural Park and for its magnificent hot springs, where you can take a break on your journey and relax among the mountains.
+Another popular spot is Santa Rosa de Cabal, in Risaralda, famous for being the entrance point to Los Nevados National Natural Park and for its magnificent hot springs, where you can take a break and relax among the mountains.

-Another lovely village located in Risaralda is Marsella, famous for its houses built in the traditional architecture of Antioquia; some have flower-decked balconies and provide the perfect backdrop to the Plaza de Bolívar.
+Also in Risaralda is Marsella, famous for its houses built in the traditional architecture of Antioquia.
+Its flower-decked balconies are the perfect backdrop to its plaza.

-Another must-see is Salamina, a gorgeous heritage town situated in the Caldas region which was declared a National Monument in 1982 and will charm you with its collection of houses made from adobe and clay rooftops.
+Salamina is similarly a must-see, a gorgeous heritage town in Caldas that was declared a National Monument in 1982, thanks to its adobe houses with their clay rooftops.

-Last on your route is a visit to Cocora Valley.
-With its mountains, rivers and palm trees, this is one of the most beautiful natural enclaves in the Coffee Region Cultural Landscape.
-There, you can go fishing, trekking or horse riding.
-You can even go camping in this magnificent place.
+Last but not least is a visit to the Cocora Valley.
+Its mountains, rivers and giant palm trees ensure it’s the most beautiful natural enclave in the entire Coffee Cultural Landscape, perfect for fishing, trekking and horse riding.
+You can camp here too.

-With these simple recommendations, you'll be all set to get into the coffee culture vibe, one of the most important elements of our Colombian identity.
-It's time to set off on your travels across the marvelous Coffee Culture Landscape.
+Now you’re all set to immerse yourself in coffee culture, one of the most important elements of Colombia’s identity.
+It's time to set off on your travels across the coffee region Colombia.
 You're going to love it!